lf-edge/eve/docs/BUILD.md

 * `onboot` packages:
   * `lfedge/eve-rngd` - custom EVE rngd package, rather than the standard linuxkit one.
 This micro-fork accommodates the [following hack](https://github.com/lf-edge/eve/blob/master/pkg/rngd/cmd/rngd/rng_linux_arm64.go) which provides some semblance of seeding randomness on ARM.
 Without this HiKey board won't boot.
   * `lfedge/eve-mkimage-raw-efi` - custom EVE version of `mkimage-raw-efi` to create an ext4 image, used to make the correct filesystems on the target install disk.

-#### zedctr

-The package `lfedge/eve-zedctr` is a "catch-all" package, composed of many different packages that would go into `services` separately.
-Its source is [pkg/zedctr](../pkg/zedctr), and is comprised of many different services.

 #### pillar